City of Southlake’s 2021 State of the Local Economy - My Southlake News

 “Even with the challenges of 2020, the Southlake Economy is headed in the right direction,” said Economic Development and Tourism Director Daniel Cortez.
 “With the Southlake Business Relief Grant Program available to local businesses and consumers feeling more and more confident, I am optimistic that things are looking up.”

-To review eligibility requirements or to apply for the grant, or with any questions, please contact the Office of Economic and Development and Tourism.
+To review eligibility requirements or to apply for the grant, visit the Southlake Business Relief Grant Program webpage.
+For questions, please contact the Office of Economic and Development and Tourism.